jeflem/ananke/doc/src/container-admins.md

 ### Restarting the hub

 Configuration changes require restarting JupyterHub to take effect.
 Restarting the hub does not kill user's JupyterLabs.
 Thus, the hub can be restarted whenever necessary.
 Only users currently logging in may experience problems.

 To restart the hub run
 ```
 systemctl restart jupyterhub
 ```
-**inside the container** (see [](root-shell)).
+**inside the container** (see [Root access to the container](#root-access-to-the-container)).

 ## Backups

 Hub user's home directories and the hub's configuration are accessible from outside the container.
-To backup home directories and configuration simply make a copy of the `runtime` directory.
+To back up home directories and configuration, simply make a copy of the `runtime` directory.

 Example backup procedure:
-1. Log in to the host machine via SSH (see [](ssh)).
+1. Log in to the host machine via SSH (see [SSH login to host machine](#ssh-login-to-host-machine)).
 2. Go to the container's directory:
    ```
    cd ananke-base-hub